 Are Touchpoints secure?
 What is the technology behind them?

-Our engineering team has provided an informative blog post that explains how Touchpoints work and why they are are secure way to embed both public and private content in other websites and web applications.
+Our engineering team has provided an informative blog post that explains how Touchpoints work and why they are are a secure way to embed both public and private content in other websites and web applications.